Gravitational-wave astronomy requires population-informed parameter estimation: Informing out-of-catalog events

-\textbf{\textit{Informing out-of-catalog events}}---Interesting GW events in ongoing observing runs are highlighted before complete catalogs, e.g., GW241011 and GW241110~\cite{LIGOScientific:2025brd}.
+Interesting GW events in ongoing observing runs are highlighted before complete catalogs, e.g., GW241011 and GW241110~\cite{LIGOScientific:2025brd}.
 Though common~\cite{LIGOScientific:2020ufj, LIGOScientific:2024elc}, cherrypicked events should not be added to population fits~\cite{Essick:2021vlx}.
 Instead, the posterior

 for the parameters $\theta$ of a new event with data $d$ can be informed independently by the existing catalog with the prior $p_\mathrm{pop}(\theta|\{d_n\}) = \int \dd{\lambda} p_\mathrm{pop}(\theta|\lambda) p_\mathrm{pop}(\lambda|\{d_n\})$.
 We assess the effect on the source properties of GW241011 and GW241110 using the population model above and a second model defined in terms of the effective spin~\cite{Racine:2008qv, LIGOScientific:2025hdt}